syncfusion/php-docs/PHP/Overview.md

 # Welcome to Syncfusion Essential JS for PHP

-Syncfusion PHP server side wrapper with over 40+ controls provides the enhanced way to create the rich web applications effortlessly.Components offered with this package are JavaScript UI controls which lets to customize the functionality and looks via altered options and themes.
+Syncfusion PHP server side wrapper with over 40+ controls provides the enhanced way to create the rich web applications effortlessly.
+Components offered with this package are JavaScript UI controls which lets to customize the functionality and looks via altered options and themes.

 ## How to best read this user guide